Lionel Grigson: Teaching

 Grigson was for ten years (1983–93) Professor of Harmony and Improvisation at London's Guildhall School of Music and taught on the school's Postgraduate Diploma Course in Jazz.
 Many notable musicians studied at the Guildhall School under Grigson's tenure there, including Rowland Sutherland, Huw Warren, Steve Williamson, Courtney Pine, Jason Rebello, Gerard Presencer, Phil Bent, Mornington Lockett, Cleveland Watkiss, Tom Norris and others.

 Cleveland Watkiss has recalled his introduction to the jazz course initiated by Grigson: "He was the head of this academy at the Guildhall... and they were recruiting and looking for kids to join.
 At that time you could get grants and stuff like that.
 Anyway I went for the audition and I remember Lionel Grigson saying to me after I did the audition, 'We need people like you here!'
 That was my introduction to the Guildhall.
 He said that to me, 'We need people like you in here!'
 I was like, 'Okay.'
 So anyway, I’m in the Guildhall – Alan Weeks is in the Guildhall, Michael Martin’s is in the Guildhall, Winston Clifford’s in the Guildhall, Jason Rebello’s in the Guildhall, Julie Dennis in the Guildhall, Frances Knight, Paul Hunt… The whole army of young musicians starting to come to the Guildhall.
 Lionel Grigson just created a space and said, 'Brothers, come on!
 We need you in here!'
 So Monday morning you’d go to the Guildhall and you’d stand in the foyer – blacker than black!
 I don’t think the Guildhall has ever been so 'blacked' out before or since.
 We’re talking mid-eighties....
 Everyone came to the Guildhall, because we were all there, it was like a meeting place."

 Grigson invited other musicians to coach on his course, including American saxophonist Jean Toussaint in 1987.

 Writings

 Grigson was the author of a number of publications, including A Jazz Chord Book (first published in 1981, and since twice reprinted), Practical Jazz (1988), Jazz from Scratch (1991), as well as studies of the music of Charlie Parker, Louis Armstrong and Thelonious Monk.
-Grigson's A Thelonious s Monk: Study Album is listed among 224 books in the library of David Byrne.
+Grigson's A Thelonious Monk Study Album is listed among 224 books in the library of David Byrne.